Skip to content

 Viewing notebooks

-JupyterLab runs alongside the MCP server on port 8888 (no authentication — designed for Tailscale access).
+JupyterLab runs alongside the MCP server on port 8888 (no auth — designed for Tailscale access).
 Open http://pynchy-server:8888 to browse and interact with notebooks.

-Notebooks auto-save on every execute_cell and add_markdown call, so JupyterLab always reflects the latest state.
+Notebooks auto-save on every execute_cell and add_markdown call, so JupyterLab always shows the latest state.

 Idle timeout

 The MCP manager stops the container after 30 minutes of no MCP tool calls.
 Notebook files persist on the host (bind-mounted workspace), so no data is lost.
-The next agent tool call starts a fresh container automatically.
+The next agent tool call starts a fresh container.

 Want to customize this?
 Write your own plugin — see the Plugin Authoring Guide.
 Have an idea but don't want to build it?
 Open a feature request.